jasdeep05-ui/-SCT_WD_2-/README.md

-🚀 Task 1 — Responsive Landing Page (SCT_WD_1)
-🌐 Responsive Landing Page — SCT_WD_1
+⏱️ Stopwatch Web Application — SCT_WD_2
-This repository contains my Task 1 project for the internship at SkillCraft Technology, where I created a responsive landing page with an interactive navigation menu using HTML, CSS, and JavaScript.
+This repository contains my Task 2 project for the internship at SkillCraft Technology, where I developed a functional, user-friendly stopwatch web application using HTML, CSS, and JavaScript.

 🚀 Features
-✅ Interactive navigation menu:

-Changes style on scroll

-Highlights on hover
-✅ Fixed (sticky) navbar visible on all pages
-✅ Clean, modern design
+✅ Start, pause, and reset the stopwatch
+✅ Record lap times and display them dynamically
+✅ Accurate time tracking using setInterval
+✅ Clean and intuitive UI
-✅ Fully responsive across mobile, tablet, and desktop devices
+✅ Fully responsive on all devices

 🛠️ Tech Stack
-HTML5 for page structure
+HTML5 for structure

-CSS3 (Flexbox & Grid) for styling and layout
+CSS3 for styling and responsiveness

-JavaScript for scroll-based interactivity and menu styling
+JavaScript (ES6) for timing functions and DOM updates

 💡 What I Learned
-Improved skills in responsive web design using media queries

-Implemented dynamic style changes with JavaScript on scroll events

-Used CSS transitions and pseudo-classes for smooth hover effects

-Practiced sticky positioning to keep the navbar always accessible
+Managed time intervals and event listeners effectively

+Implemented lap recording features with dynamic DOM manipulation

+Built reusable, modular functions for start, pause, reset, and lap functionality

+Debugged timing issues to ensure accurate stopwatch performance